ics-unisg/radiant-iot-activity-dsl/README.md

 The Siddhi apps can then be deployed with Siddhi.
 For testing we used the local Siddhi runner, version 5.1.

 ### 4. Detect
-Produce real or simulated events on the incoming source streams and view the outoing sink for detected activities (e.g. using [MQTT Explorer](https://mqtt-explorer.com/)).
+Produce real or simulated events on the incoming source streams and view the outgoing sink for detected activities (e.g. using [MQTT Explorer](https://mqtt-explorer.com/)).